 Getting your computer to tell you the gradient of a function, without resorting to finite difference approximation.

-There seems to be a lot of stuff to know here; Infinitesimal/Taylor series formulations and computational complexity.
+There seems to be a lot of stuff to know here; Infinitesimal/Taylor series formulations, and closely related dual number formulations, and even fancier hyperdual formulations.
 Reverse-mode, a.k.a.
-Backpropoagation, versus forward-mode etc. But for special cases you can ignore most of this.
+Backpropoagation, versus forward-mode etc. Computational complexity of all the above.
+But for special cases you can ignore most of this.

 There is a beautiful explanation of the basics by Sanjeev Arora and Tengyu Ma.